The State Bar evaluates whether a single activity is approved for Minimum Continuing Legal Education (MCLE) credit using the following factors:

 MCLE SPECIAL CREDIT HOURS:

-For Substance Abuse/Mental Illness Credit: Activities must consist of education that identifies and discusses the detection of substance abuse, mental illness or other mental of physical issue that impairs a member’s ability to perform legal services with competence.
+- Prevention and detection competence MCLE activity must consist of education that relates to the prevention and detection of substance use disorders, mental illness, and other mental or physical issues that impair an attorney’s ability to perform legal services with competence.

 Full details on Special Credit hours can be found here.